felleg/felleg.gitlab.io-backup/content/books/book-46-crucial-conversations.md

 differently about the conversations that contain the key moments that shape our lives.
-Landing a job (or losing it), getting married (or divorced), and so many more of the transitions that define us are often dictated by how we handle the conversations that preceede them.
+Landing a job (or losing it), getting married (or divorced), and so many more of the transitions that define us are often dictated by how we handle the conversations that precede them.
 However, not all conversations are crucial: CCs can be recognized when these three elements are present simultaneously in a conversation.

 - High Stakes